benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 <br/>

 #### Limited Time, Unlimited Scope
 Avoid learning like-for-like frameworks and rehashes of similar works in different languages.
-Learn when and when not to use frameworks and libraries.

 Learn object oriented programming, functional programming, logic and rule based programming principles.
 Learn a dymanic language and static type systems.
 [Learn synchronous vs asynchronous invocation and message passing patterns]({% post_url 2014-05-02-invocation-matters %}), learn parallel programming and concurrency and know the difference between them.
 Learn how to decouple functionality and function composition, single responsibility principles, open/closed principles, learn how to abstract and generalise concepts, also learn the tradeoffs, costs, benefits and efficiencies of these things.
 Generalise rather than specialise.

 Learn how to organise your code base and use version control.
 Learn how to test and debug.
 Learn to recognise [anti-patterns][4] and [code smells][5].
 Read up on various design patterns, architecture and methodologies.
 Read a little about state machines, AI and machine learning topics.
 Play around with some geospatial stuff.
 If you're a web developer, build some desktop or server apps and vice verca.